scopeusc/scope-s18/lesson-6/README.md

 ```
 When you are finished making your changes, save and close the file using CTRL-X, then Y, then ENTER.

+#### Firewall

+We'll also want to set up a very basic firewall.
+These might seem like steps that are roundabout to our final goal of deployment, but in reality if they aren't done at the beginning, and properly, they won't be done at all.
+Ubuntu comes with a very basic Firewall called UFW, or the Ultimate FireWall.
+It's very easy to set up, and is made for ease of use (as opposed to the underlying iptables rules, which at least I personally have always had a ton of issues getting to work as I intend).

+Different applications can register their profiles with UFW upon installation.
+These profiles allow UFW to manage these applications by name.
+OpenSSH, the service allowing us to connect to our server now, has a profile registered with UFW.

+You can see this by typing:

+`sudo ufw app list`

+We need to make sure that the firewall allows SSH connections so that we can log back in next time.
+We can allow these connections by typing:

+`sudo ufw allow OpenSSH`

+Afterwards, we can enable the firewall by typing:

+`sudo ufw enable`

+Type "y" and press ENTER to proceed.
+You can see that SSH connections are still allowed by typing:

+`sudo ufw status`

+You can manually specify ports or services with `sudo ufw deny <portnum>` or `sudo ufw allow <portnum>`.

 #### Environment Set Up

 One of the first issues you'll run into when setting up your VPS is mirroring your environment - there are a lot of tools and packages that you've gotten so used to having on your machine that you forget they were not installed by default.